Clawest

 Version 2

-While the original single-column layout was appropriate for the small number of items Clawest provides, it didn't account for the long amount of scrolling needed to view the other items.
+While the original single-column layout could be appropriate for the small number of items Clawest provides, it didn't account for how unnecessarily long the page became to view the other items.

 Developer Handoff